maxmind/minfraud-api-perl/README.md

 See [WebService::MinFraud::Client](https://metacpan.org/pod/WebService::MinFraud::Client) for details on using the web service client
 API.

+# INSTALLATION

+The minFraud perl API and its dependencies can be installed with [cpanm](https://metacpan.org/pod/App::cpanminus).  `cpanm` itself has no dependencies.

+    cpanm WebService::MinFraud

 # VERSIONING POLICY

 The minFraud perl API uses [Semantic Versioning](http://semver.org/).